nadzyah/log-anomaly-detector/README.md

 Here we improved Word2Vec.
 In the original approach, each log message was considered as a word, but since w2v uses context to vectorize words, this approach gives us very strict similarities between logs, which are initialized with random numbers.

 In our approach, we vectorize each word in each log message.
 The vector of a log message is the mean vector of all the vectors that represent the log message (the mean for each coordinate is calculated separately).

+### Anomaly detection

+By default the LAD developers use SOM algorithm for this task.
+Here we've switched to [Local Outlier Factor](https://www.wikiwand.com/en/Local_outlier_factor) algorithm since we've found it to be more efficient.

 ### The daemon